 Cheapest car insurance for seniors after an accident in Texas

-Similar to a ticket or DUI, an accident on your record will lead to higher insurance rates.
-Although the exact increase depends on the insurer, data show drivers can expect a 81% hike in premiums after an at-fault accident with property damage over $2,000.
+Just like a ticket or DUI, having an accident on your driving record will push up your insurance rates.
+The increase will vary by insurance company but according to our data, drivers should expect their premium to jump 81% with one at-fault accident with property damage over $2,000.

 The increase will typically stay in place for three to five years, so it’s important to find the most affordable insurance company.
 Our data shows that the following insurers offer the cheapest car insurance for seniors after an accident in Texas.